rust-lang/rust/README.md

 If `rustfmt` successfully reformatted the code it will exit with `0` exit status.
 Exit status `1` signals some unexpected error, like an unknown option or a failure to read a file.
-Exit status `2` is returned if there are syntax errors in the input files. `rustfmt` can't format syntatically invalid code.
+Exit status `2` is returned if there are syntax errors in the input files. `rustfmt` can't format syntactically invalid code.
 Finally, exit status `3` is returned if there are some issues which can't be resolved automatically.
 For example, if you have a very long comment line `rustfmt` doesn't split it.
 Instead it prints a warning and exits with `3`.